-- Enhance security of supply of the Namibian electrical grid by introducing 54 MW dispatchable generation capacity. - Provide grid support to compensate for sudden loss of energy caused by the intermittent renewable energy sources on the grid. - Adding dispatchable capacity to unlock and integrate a greater share of renewable energy. - Indirectly support COP 21 commitments to increase the share of renewable energy generation within the country to 70% or more by the year 2030 as well as the National Renewable Energy Policy (NREP) of Namibia (July 2017).
+- Enhance security of supply of the Namibian electrical grid by introducing 54 MW dispatchable generation capacity; - Provide grid support to compensate for sudden loss of energy caused by the intermittent renewable energy sources on the grid; - Satisfy the SAPP 70MW Operating reserve requirement with the existing Anixas Power Station. - Adding dispatchable capacity to unlock and integrate a greater share of renewable energy; and - Indirectly support COP 21 commitments to increase the share of renewable energy generation within the country to 70% or more by the year 2030 as well as the National Renewable Energy Policy (NREP) of Namibia (July 2017).